Oindrila-Sen/Data-Science/Kaggle/Titanic/ReadMe.md

 }
 ```
 2. Check for NA records:
-Before proceeding further, let's find out which variables have NA values.
+Before proceeding any further, let's find out which variables have NA values.
 ```{r}
 # check for NA values
 sapply(titanic_clean, function(x) sum(is.na(x)))
 ```
-Now, we will replace the NA value for each variable with some meaningful value.
+Now, we will replace the NA value for each variable with some meaningful values.
 * Age: First, let's convert the Age variable to Integer and replace the NA values with the Mean of the Age data.
 ```{r}
 # Convert Age column to Numeric